Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Phase-walk ans a tze

 For odd $p$, \cref{eq:tau_1_star} still holds, but the absence of a full $+/-$ pair leaves a linear $\mathcal G_-$ contribution.
 The resulting leakage scales as $\mathcal O\big(\tau_1-\tau_0\big)$, rather than $\mathcal O(\tau_1^2)$ as in the even (paired) case.
 In practice, this can be mitigated by further attenuating $J_{\rm eff}$ via a larger $\tau_0$.
 More generally, while higher-order terms contribute significantly if $\tau_0,\tau_1 \not\ll 1$, near $(\tau_0^*,\tau_1^*)$, quadratic curvature from second-order terms still dominates both the linear odd-$p$ residual leakage and any higher-order corrections.
 The result is a locally smooth and convex objective function -- with local optimization initiated at $(\tau^*_0, \tau^*_1)$ reliably converging to the unique optimum\footnote{For the unconstrained hypercube, $[\mathcal G_+, \mathcal G_-]=0$.
 Consequently $R_{-}(\tau_1)R_{+}(\tau_1) = \exp(-2 i \tau_1 \, \mathcal G_+)$ exactly, and perfect transfer is trivial at $p'=1$ with $\tau_0 = 0$.}.

-Figure \ref{fig:ansatz_1} shows the result of running Nelder-Mead from the analytic starting point $(\tau_0^*,\tau_1^*)$ for system sizes $N=5$ to $23$ at depths $p=1$ to $5$.
-In every case the solver converges to an optima in a single basin.
+\Cref{fig:ansatz_1} shows the result of running Nelder-Mead from the analytic starting point $(\tau_0^*,\tau_1^*)$ for system sizes $N=5$ to $23$ at depths $p=1$ to $5$.
+In every case the solver converges to an optimum in a single basin.
 For the largest system $N=23$, the worst-case success probability over all bit-string targets at $p=1$ is only 0.267 (occurring at Hamming weight $h=8$), but this minimum probability rises to 0.925 by $p=5$.
 Conversely, the $h=11$ state achieves a probability of 0.901 at $p=1$ and essentially unity at $p=5$.
 At fixed $N$ the probability profile as a function of Hamming weight is well described by a skewed quadratic, with its lowest point near $h\approx\lfloor N/4\rfloor$ and monotonic increase towards both the all-zero and maximum Hamming weight.
-The $(\tau_0,\tau_1)$ for the optima depicted in the right panel are listed in \ref{tab:product}.
+The $(\tau_0,\tau_1)$ for the optimum depicted in the right panel are listed in \cref{tab:product}.
+Each of the three depicted instances show $(\tau_0^*,\tau_1^*)$ within the locally convex region of the optima.
 Over $p=1$ to $3$ the effective walk time $T_{\rm{eff}}$, as given by \cref{eq:product_state_effective_time}, approaches $\pi/2$.